-They all looked at each other and in the end my mother took a deep breath and said, “Honey, you were in an accident.
+They looked at another.
+In the end my mother took a deep breath and said, “Honey, you were in an accident.
 You’re in the hospital, you’ve been in a coma for over a week.
-Your doctors…” she had a sob get caught in her throat before continuing.
-“Your doctors weren’t sure you would wake up.
-We’re all so happy you woke up, you don’t even know how close it was.”
+We… Your doctors…” A sob caught in her throat before she continued.
+“Your doctors didn’t think you would wake up.
+You’ve had no brain waves…We’re all so happy you woke up, you don’t even know…”

 Everyone looked like they’ve never been happier to hear someone speak as when I said those two words.

-“Sarah Eva Sinclair”
+“Sarah Eva Sinclair.”

-“May 18th, 1982”
+“May 18th, 1982.”

 “Great, and who is the President?”